beets3d/FutureMakers/docs/projects/coin_project/index.md

 **Objective**: Building a 3D coin model.

 **Content**:
-1. Use sculpting tools to create a raised relief based on the image.
+1. Use Fusion tools to create a raised relief based on the image.
-2. Add details such as:
+2. Create a 12-sided polygon base:
+   - Use the "Polygon" tool in Fusion 360
+   - Set the number of sides to 12
+   - Draw the polygon with appropriate diameter (e.g., 30-40mm)
+   - Extrude the polygon to create a coin thickness (2-3mm)

+3. Create the coin relief:
-   - Raised or engraved zodiac symbol
+   - Import or create your zodiac symbol design
+   - Use the "Emboss" tool to create raised relief on the front face
+   - Adjust the emboss depth (typically 0.5-1mm for good visibility)
+   - Use "Fillet" tool to round the edges for a more realistic coin appearance

+4. Add text and details:
+   - Use the "Text" tool to add zodiac name and year
+   - Position text elements on the coin face
+   - Use "Extrude" to create raised text or "Cut" for engraved text
+   - Add decorative border patterns using sketch tools and extrude/cut operations

+5. Create the reverse side:
+   - Mirror or create a new design for the back of the coin
-   - Decorative border or edge pattern
+   - Add complementary details, symbols, or text
-   - Text (e.g., zodiac name, year)
-3. Adjust the coin's thickness and diameter (e.g., 30-40mm diameter, 2-3mm thick).
+   - Ensure both sides are properly aligned

+6. Finalize the design:
+   - Add a small hole in the center if desired (for hanging/display)
+   - Apply fillets to all sharp edges for safety and aesthetics
+   - Check that the model is manifold and ready for 3D printing

 Coin model in Nomad Sculpt:
 ![02](./images/coin_gemini_autodesk_fusion%2001.png)